Former Unicode® Leadership and Staff

 Technical Director (1991-1992); Vice President, Marketing (1992-2007)

-Dr. Asmus Freytag is President of ASMUS, Inc., a Seattle-based company specializing in consulting services and seminars on software globalization and implementing the Unicode standard to companies world-wide.
+Dr. Asmus Freytag is President of ASMUS, Inc., a Seattle-based company specializing in IDN and Unicode-related consulting services and seminars.
 Prior to his current work, he was at Microsoft, among other responsibilities as internationalization architect for the first version of Windows NT and as globalization evangelist.
-He has also written several articles on character sets and internationalization for Microsoft Systems Journal.
 He has been a member of the Unicode Technical Committee working group since early 1990 and was a Unicode Technical Director from 1991 to June 1992 at which time he was elected Unicode’s Vice President of Marketing.
-Dr. Freytag is also a member of ASCENT’s Board of Directors since 1995.
+Dr. Freytag also represented the Unicode Consortium in ISO/IEC/SC2 as a liaison until 2007.
+He developed the Unibook software used for printing the code charts since version 3.0.
 He holds Ph.D. and MS degrees in Physics from the University of Illinois.

 Deborah Goldsmith Deborah Goldsmith